soup-ms/soup-ms/README.md

-- 📫 How to reach me- discord: Soup#4235
+- 📫 How to reach me- discord: soupz_